Praying for your child while pregnant, waiting to adopt or with a baby

 Just as you get ready to catch a ball that is being thrown at you, be prepared to receive whatever God has for you.
 Session 5: Catch explains all the different ways that we learn from the Bible that God might speak to you.
 Be aware of any feelings in your body and any pictures or words that pop into your head.
 Don’t dismiss something if it doesn’t make sense at first.
 Ask God why and see if that explains any more.

-Remember that God never contradicts himself, so if you see or hear something that doesn’t line up with what you know about Him from the Bible, go back and ask Him again as you might not have got it quite right.
+Remember that God never contradicts himself, so if you see or hear something that doesn’t line up with what you know about him from the Bible, do go back and check with him.
 You can explore more about discerning what is from God and what isn’t in this post.
 Don’t be discouraged if you don’t feel like you catch anything.
 If this is a new skill for you, it can take time and practice to feel comfortable with it.
 Leave it and try another day or ask someone you know who is used to hearing from God to help you.

 3) Record it somewhere